Looking for a way to make your final wishes really count? Consider leaving a gift in your Will to the NeuroSurgical Research Foundation.

 Your Will is a legal document which will make sure that your assets are distributed in accordance with your wishes.
 Many people talk about the ways they would like their property to be distributed after death, but never do anything about making a Will.

-Bequests to the Neurosurgical Research Foundation will help us achieve our goals.
+Gifts in Wills to the Neurosurgical Research Foundation will help us achieve our goals.

 Many people don’t think about their own death.
 Sadly, we all know that an accident or an illness can occur at any time to anyone.
 Making a Will is one of those tasks we tend to put off until tomorrow with approximately 50% of Australians just never getting around to it.